Financial Aid: Frequently Asked Questions

 What deadlines for the Financial Aid Program application should I be aware of?

-The Financial Aid Program application deadline is Wednesday, February 15, 2017, with supporting documents due NO LATER than February 15, 2017.
+The Smart Aid application deadline for new families is February 15, 2018, with supporting documents due NO LATER than February 15, 2018.

 October 2, 2017: Smart Aid Application opens.
 Visit Smart Aid online.

-February 15, 2018: Deadline to complete Smart Aid Application and provide supporting documentation.
+January 5, 2018: Deadline to complete Smart Aid Application and provide supporting documentation for returning families.

 *Financial Aid contracts are due back to the school within 10 business days of the issue date.
 After this time, the financial aid amount can not be guarantee.